tanyaweaver/python-dev-accelerator/source/assignments/learning_journal_mockup.rst

 The HTML mockup pages should use this stylesheet via a "link" tag in the HTML head section.

-You may use pre-existing CSS framework, like Bootstrap or Zurb Foundation, if you like.
+You may use a pre-existing CSS framework, like Bootstrap or Zurb Foundation, if you like.

 Submitting Your Work
 ====================